demeter-run/fabric/examples/README.md

 ## rpc

-It's possible to create a toml file as config and set the file path in the env `RPC_CONFIG`, but it's possible to set the config using the prefix `RPC_`
+It's possible to create a toml file as config and set the file path in the env `RPC_CONFIG`, but it's possible to set the config using the prefix `RPC_`.
+The auth url is the endpoint to integrate with auth0.

 ```
 addr="0.0.0.0:5000"
 db_path="dev.db"
 brokers="localhost:19092"

+[auth]
+url=""
 ```

 ## daemon